Topological Drawings meet Classical Theorems from Convex Geometry: Generalized Signotopes: Structure and Enumeration

 In the following, we show that two weakly isomorphic drawings yield flip-equivalent generalized signotopes.
 In fact, the following lemma will be the key to show that most generalized signotopes do not come from topological drawings.

-\begin{lemma} Two weakly isomorphic drawings $D$ and $D'$ of $K_n$ yield flip-equivalent generalized signotopes. \end{lemma} \begin{proof} According to \cite{Gioan05}, we can transform $D$ into $D'$ using triangle-flips (Figure~\ref{fig:weak_strong_isomorphism}) only.
+\begin{lemma} Two weakly isomorphic drawings $D$ and $D'$ of $K_n$ yield flip-equivalent generalized signotopes. \end{lemma} \begin{proof} According to \cite{Gioan05_full}, we can transform $D$ into $D'$ using triangle-flips (Figure~\ref{fig:weak_strong_isomorphism}) only.
 Suppose we have $D=D_0,D_1,\ldots,D_m=D'$, where $D_i$ is transformed into $D_{i+1}$ by a triangle-flip.
 We have to show that $\chi(D_i)$ and $\chi(D_{i+1})$ are flip-equivalent generalized signotopes.
 A crucial point is that generalized signotopes come from drawings in the plane while weak isomorphism is a property of spherical drawings.
-Hence, we have to allow triangle-flips with the triangle being the outer face.
+Hence, we have to allow triangle-flips with the triangle being the outer cell.

 Let $\chi(D_i)$ be the generalized signotope of the drawing $D_i$ and let $\triangle_i$ be the triangular cell in $D_i$ which is flipped to obtain $D_{i+1}$.
 If $\triangle_i$ is a bounded cell, we are done because of $\chi(D_i) = \chi(D_{i+1})$.
-Otherwise, if $\triangle_i$ is the outer face, apply an flip of an edge bounding the outer face to obtain an isomorphic drawing $D_i'$ in which another face is the outer face.
+Otherwise, if $\triangle_i$ is the outer cell, apply an flip of an edge bounding the outer cell to obtain an isomorphic drawing $D_i'$ in which another cell is the outer cell.
 Because of the edge-flip, $\chi(D_i')$ is flip-equivalent to $\chi(D_i)$. \end{proof}